neuralvis/elpa-mirror/stable-melpa/mix-readme.txt

 C-u C-u C-c C-c C-c C-e:

 C-u C-u - to be prompted for migration name
-C-c C-c C-e - to select a mix project and ecto.gen.migration task
+C-c C-c C-c C-e - to select a mix project and ecto.gen.migration task